In This Section

 The Early Career Faculty Award provides recognition to tenure track faculty who demonstrate promise in the areas of structural steel research, teaching and other contributions to the structural steel industry.

-The 2017 Educator Awards were presented on March 22 at the 2017 NASCC: The Steel Conference in San Antonio, TX.
+The 2018 Educator Awards will be presented on April 11 at the 2018 NASCC: The Steel Conference in Baltimore, MD.

 Lifetime Achievement Awards